HermannBjorgvin/Kennitala/README.md

 #### `formatKennitala(kennitala: string, spacer?: boolean): string`

 Formats the kennitala by adding a `-` spacer between the 6th and 7th digits.
+Does not validate the input.

 - **Parameters:**